TennisRecruiting.net | Classic Format | Coaches | Register | Forgot Password? Member Name: Password:

 Prior to his collegiate career, Battaglini was a seven-time state champion in Brasilia, Brazil, as a junior player, and went over 100 matches without a loss from 1990-96.
 In 1989-90, he was ranked in the nation's top 10 among junior players and rose to the top five in 1992.
 During his tennis career in Brazil, Battaglini has had the opportunity to train and compete against former number one professional player in the world, Gustavo Kuerten, as well as former top 100 professional players Mariano Puerta, Mariano Zabaleta, Andre Sa, Marcos Daniel and Alexandre Simoni.

-He also serves as an assistant professor in the physical education, athletics and recreation department at Carleton.
+He also serves as an associate professor in the physical education, athletics and recreation department at Carleton.

 MIAC MAP